-CCA’s mobile office helps youth in the community who are homeless or at risk of homelessness. it is a safe and confidential place for youth to get free legal advice about supports and services to stay in school, get healthcare, mental health care, access to documents like a birth certificate or ID, or supports for basic needs.
+CCA’s mobile office helps youth in the community who are homeless or at risk of homelessness. it is a safe and confidential place for youth to get free legal advice about support and services to stay in school, get healthcare, mental health care, access to documents like a birth certificate or ID, or support for basic needs.

 CCA’s offices are at Connecticut Children’s Medical Center, Yale-New Haven Hospital, Yale Child Study Center, Burgdorf/Bank of America Health Center, and Charter Oak Health Center.

 CCA has a Teen Legal Action Clinic on site at Harding High School, providing free help for students who have questions about their legal rights.
 Legal advice and advocacy are provided for issues including immigration, homelessness, DCF and Foster Care, Violent Relationships, Records Erasure and more.

 For more information, please contact CCA attorney Stacey Violante Cote.